 In violation of legislation,

-the Commissions contempt for the economy’s most important asset – labour, is palpable.
+the Commissions contempt for the economy’s most important asset – labour, fosters income inequality.

 The only statement, with limited value, that he made, was to say they protect jobs during mergers.

 Is that it?
 ‘We protect jobs during mergers.’